 Storm System Data Collection, Assessment and Web GIS

 The tornado in Joplin, Missouri, was a lesson for us all.
-Having data collected, organized and accessible is vital to decision-making and to reducing harm to staff and infrastructure, especially during clean up.
+Having data collected, organized and accessible is vital to decision-making and to reducing harm to staff and infrastructure, especially during clean up after a natural disaster.

 Bartlett & West collected more than 5,000 assets using mobile GIS data collection for Joplin.
 Each storm structure was identified, numbered and given an assessment for structural damage or debris within the structure or pipe.
 A picture was taken and linked to the feature.
 Pipe size and type were identified and all data was structured in a standardized database.